Postpartum exercise is recognised as beneficial for new mums.

 Australian fitness trainer Michelle Bridges (right) has recently been criticized in the media for her advice to new mums.
 Michelle posted a running workout that she’d done that same day, just three weeks after giving birth to her first child, along with her running tips for other new mums.

-This following postpartum exercise information is simply intended to help new mums like Michelle who are keen to return safely to running after childbirth.
+This following postpartum exercise information helps new mums like Michelle who are keen to return safely to running after childbirth.

 Read on now to learn: